alichraghi/conc/README.md

 # conc

-A ansi terminal that supports most implemented standards
+A ansi terminal that supports most implemented standards2

 ## Installation